 Construction is moving along for Levitt Pavilion Arlington’s permanent bathrooms and hospitality center.
 Arlington construction company, J. Hutcherson Construction, estimates the $3.3 million addition to the outdoor concert venue to be complete this summer.

 When completed, the new facility will feature a second-story hospitality suite above the bathrooms that will accommodate 100 people for special events, meetings and private parties.
 The suite includes an outdoor deck with an ideal view of the Levitt’s concert stage.
 With more organizations using the Levitt outside of its free concert season, the hospitality suite makes the venue more appealing to those organizing festivals and events.

-The new addition will be named the Baylor Scott & White Orthopedic & Spine Hospitality Center.
+The new addition will be named the Baylor Scott & White Orthopedic and Spine Hospitality Center.
 The hospitality suite will be the Arlington Tomorrow Foundation Hospitality Suite.
 Both organizations were instrumental in getting the project started by donating funds.
 Baylor Scott & White gave $750,000, and the Arlington Tomorrow Foundation gave $500,000.
 When complete, the hospitality center will include:

 - Women’s bathroom with 16 stalls

 - Men’s bathroom with three stalls and four urinals